Wu-Lezheng/techflix/README.md

 ## Techflix

-Techflix a website for the company's customer outreach by showcasing the various products and demos of the company.
+Techflix a website for ST Engineering's customer outreach by showcasing the various products and demos of the company.
 The website will allow user operations such as uploading, editing and deletion, as well as user customisation.
 It will also feature next-generation design and dynamic layout, with the potential use of AI/ML.